willchenyh/willchenyh.github.io/house_price_prediction/hp_baseline.md

 - Step 3: Feature Engineering
 - Step 4: Explore Linear Models
 - Step 5: Explore Tree Based Models
-- Step 6: Stacked Models
+- Step 6: Explore Stacked Models

 ### Step 1: Understand Data
 The data information is given by the competition.
 The dataset has **2919** entries of vairous information of houses and their respective sale prices.
 The dataset is split into a training set of 1460 entries and a test set of 1459 entries.
 Each sample has **79** features, including diverse information, such as total square footage, number of bedrooms, and quality of materials.